FAQ's for Adult Undergraduate and Graduate Students

 Will my guests be able to take pictures during the ceremony?

-Professional photographers will be on hand to photograph all graduates as they shake hands with President Dennis Murray.
+Professional photographers will be on hand to photograph all graduates as they shake hands with President David Yellen.
 Three to four weeks after graduation, the graduate will receive two proofs from which prints may be ordered.
 If you have any questions, please contact Island Photography directly at (800) 869-0908.
 Due to the large number of people attending Commencement, it is necessary to restrict access to the platform and the graduates' seating area.
 Guests will not be able to walk or stand in the aisles to take photographs or to videotape.
 However, there will be a designated area for families to take pictures following the ceremony.
 The Commencement program, which you will receive on Commencement day, will show the location of this area.

 When do I receive my diploma?